jimjam-slam/columnflow/README.md

 # columnflow

-(WIP) Quarto extension to add auto flowing columns work in Word (and potentially other formats).
+Quarto extension/Pandoc filter to add auto flowing columns work in Word (and potentially other formats).
 Potential inspo from https://github.com/jdutant/columns/blob/master/columns.lua too!

 # Install

+## As a Quarto extension

 Quarto users ought to be able to install this as an extension: